Compact-Blue/Html_Recon/README.md

 - Eeasy to use
 - The best Google Dorking possible to find parameters, files and paths
 - Wayback url API to find paths and parameters
-- use Js script to find paths from source
+- Use Js script to find paths from source